Carlo Holse

-Carl Johan Holse Justesen (born 2 June 1999) is a Danish professional footballer who plays as a right winger for Turkish club Samsunspor and the Denmark national team.
+Carl Johan Holse Justesen (born 2 June 1999) is a Danish professional footballer who plays as a right winger for MLS side St. Louis City and the Denmark national team.

 Club career

 Copenhagen

 Holse made his Danish Superliga debut for FC Copenhagen on 23 September 2017 in a game against Silkeborg.

 On 30 January 2019, it was confirmed that Holse would be loaned out to Esbjerg fB in the Danish Superliga for the rest of the season.
 According to sources, Esbjerg had already tried to sign Holse in the summer 2018.